eclipse-nattable/nattable/CONTRIBUTING.md

 ### Java Requirements

-NatTable Core has a Java 8 and Eclipse Platform 3.5 (Galileo) as minimum requirements, so dependencies to newer Java and platform versions must be avoided.
-The Nebula extension and the E4 extension have a minimum dependency to Java 8 and Eclipse Neon.
+NatTable Core has a Java 11 and Eclipse Platform 4.16 (2020-06) as minimum requirements, so dependencies to newer Java and platform versions must be avoided.

 ### Dependencies